A caesarean birth can affect breastfeeding at first so here are some helpful tips on how to get breastfeeding off to the best start.

 Tips: how to get the breastfeeding support you need after a caesearean

-After a caesarean birth, you should be offered extra support as well as early skin-to-skin contact to help with breastfeeding (Beake et al, 2017; NICE, 2019).
+After a caesarean birth, early skin-to-skin contact should be encouraged and extra support offered (Beake et al, 2017; NICE, 2021).
 Extra support could include the following…

 - Feeding support

-Your midwife can be super helpful for helping you to breastfeed your baby, especially after a caesarean.
-From the start, they’ll support you with keeping your baby as close to you as possible with as much skin-to-skin contact and access to the breast as possible (NICE, 2019).
+Your midwife or someone on the infant feeding team should support you with keeping your baby as close to you as possible.
+They should also support you to help your baby to have as much skin-to-skin contact and access to your breasts as possible (NICE, 2021).

-They can help to make sure your baby is latching effectively, especially if they’re drowsy from medication or if your breasts are engorged after having IV fluids.
-They’ll also help to make sure your baby feeds frequently and will continue to support you with breastfeeding your newborn (e.g. help with recognising feeding cues) (NICE, 2019).
+They can check whether your baby is latching effectively, especially if they’re drowsy from medication.
+They’ll also help to make sure your baby feeds frequently and will continue to support you with breastfeeding your newborn.

-If your baby is unable to breastfeed directly, they’ll teach you how to express your milk.
-This means you can provide milk for your baby and keep up your milk supply (NICE, 2019).
+If your baby is unable to breastfeed directly, they should show you how to express your milk.
+This is so that your baby can have your milk and your milk supply will be maintained (UNICEF, 2014).

 - Pain relief